 It should be considered sacred time, between you and God, and taken very seriously.

-How much time do you spend in Prayer, on a daily basis?
+How much time do you spend soaking in the power in prayer on a daily basis?

 I get so tongue-tied and filled with anxiety.

-For instance, I LOVE the ladies in my Lifegroup dearly, but I feel that I’m so lacking in speech, compared to them.
+For instance, I LOVE the ladies in my Lifegroup dearly but I feel that I’m so lacking in speech while in prayer compared to them.

 Me on the other hand…NOT SO MUCH!

 I struggle terribly and I don’t want to come across as not being good enough or less than in their eyes.